 HP-1: HCOT series points will be awarded as follows: Note: it is encouraged that a driver compete in all Tour events to support the tracks which are willing to host our events, as a result a bonus point system is in place to encourage drivers to make all events.
 SEE BELOW.

-HP-2: The Series will comprise of a nine race schedule with the drivers 1 lowest point scoring event dropped (the event bonus does not get dropped – see below).
+HP-2: The Series will comprise of a nine race schedule with the drivers 1 lowest point scoring event dropped.

-HP-3: Each driver will receive 1 point event bonus for attending an event, paying the track fee and participating in at least one heat race.
-(Note: the driver will not receive any other points if he or she does not line up on the grid and attempt to start in their respective Main/Feature during the event.)
-If a driver receives 8 event bonus points for a given class he or she will be awarded a 10 point bonus at the end of the season.
-If a driver receives all 9 bonus points an additional 5 points will be given for a total of 15 bonus points.
+HP-3: Drivers will not receive any competition points if he or she does not line up on the grid and attempt to start in their respective Main/Feature during the event.
+If a driver participates in all 9 events for a given class he or she will be awarded a 5 point bonus at the end of the season.

 HP-4: The top qualifier at the event will receive 1 point bonus for that event.